 As a mom who’s expecting her fifth child any day now, and who has decided to accept the children we receive (we practice NFP, basically, which is very effective but subject to human error), I’ve taken a lot of pregnancy tests.

 I’ve tried them all, from the dollar store ones, to the $0.88 Walmart ones (that’s how I found out about this most recent baby — I went super cheap because I didn’t expect it to really be positive — surprise!), to the name-brand tests like First Response, or even digital options.

 I have to be honest.
 I’ve bought a whole bunch of the cheap tests because, well…they’re cheap.
 But I never trusted the results I got very much, especially if they were iffy.

 Keep reading to find out how all this led me to test for my current pregnancy IN the Walmart bathroom!! (and how poorly that went….)

 I remember saying to my husband in early November 2008 “Either I’m pregnant, or I will be soon.”
 As far as I know, I conceived that night.

 I started testing 8 days later, to see how early I could get a positive test, because I was sure I was pregnant.
-I bought a ton of dollar store tests so I wouldn’t waste a lot of money on this process.
+At the dollar store, I bought a ton of tests so I wouldn’t waste a lot of money on this process.